qiaochen/LLM_RAG_papers/README.md

 > KG used: Scalable Precision Medicine Open Knowledge Engine, (KG SPOKE)
 > Steps: 1) entity recognition from user prompt, 2) biomedical concept extraction from KG (one/two hops), vector similarity based on embedding model (MiniLM & PubMedBert*).
 3) prompt-aware context generation, conversion to language, prompt assembly, and 4) answer retrieval.
 > Entity grounding (step 2) is implemented via vector similarity between extracted input entities and pre-embedded disease names (nodes in SPOKE) stored in 'Chroma' vector database. edges and nodes from one/two hops of neighbours are then retrieved.
 A further filtering step is applied to the triples to retain 25% of the KG pieces that > 0.5 cosine similarity.
+> Performance boost is huge with the KG-RAG approach.

 #### f.
 Survey, Position articles
 - Gao, Y., Xiong, Y., Gao, X., Jia, K., Pan, J., Bi, Y., ... & Wang, H. (2023).
 [Retrieval-augmented generation for large language models: A survey](https://arxiv.org/abs/2312.10997). _arXiv preprint arXiv:2312.10997_.